Dead Set

-Dead Set is a British satirical zombie horror television miniseries written and created by Charlie Brooker.
-The show takes place primarily on the set of a fictional series of the real television show Big Brother.
-The five episodes, aired over five consecutive nights, chronicle a zombie outbreak that strands the housemates and production staff inside the Big Brother House, which quickly becomes a shelter from the undead.
+Dead Set is a British satirical zombie comedy horror television miniseries created and written by Charlie Brooker and directed by Yann Demange.
+Set on the production compound of a fictional series of Big Brother, the story follows a zombie outbreak that erupts during a live eviction, leaving housemates and production staff trapped inside the Big Brother house as the outside world collapses.